Building Stairs

 - Jigsaw or Handsaw

-A very important part of building stairs is the layout of the stringers.
-The stringers should be cut from 2 x 12 framing lumber, #1 grade, free of knots.
-The images below show how a framing square is used to lay out the stringers [C], and how the first stringer is used as a pattern for the remaining stringers [D].
-This is very important, because if you layout each stringer separately, not only does it take more time, but the second or third stringer may not match up to the first if there are any variances in the shape of the board.
-Using the first stringer as the pattern for all of the remaining stringers will eliminate this potential stair building problem.
+A crucial part of building stairs is the layout of the stringers.
+The stair stringers should be 2x12 framing lumber, #1 grade, free of knots.
+The images below show how to use a framing square to lay out the first stringer [C] and use the first stringer as a pattern for the remaining stringers [D].
+It is important not to lay out each stringer separately.
+Laying out the stringers one by one takes more time, and the second or third stringers may not match up to the first if there are any variances in shape between the 2x12s.
+Using the first stringer as the pattern for all the remaining stringers will eliminate this potential stair-building problem.

-To lay out the first stringer, place a 2x12 onto some saw horses.
-Using the inside of a framing square, line up 10 1/2" on one edge of the 2x12 (about 6" from the end of the board), while also lining up 7 1/4" on the other inside edge of the square.
-This is the Step Rise and Step Run.
-Mark the 2x12 with a pencil, along the inside of the square, to layout the first step (see diagrams below).
+To lay out the first stair stringer, lay a 2x12 on top of two saw horses.
+Using the inside of a framing square, line up 10 1/2" on one edge of the 2x12 (about 6" from the end of the board) while also lining up 7 1/4" on the other inside edge of the square - this is the Step Rise and Step Run.
+Mark the 2x12 with a pencil along the inside edges of the framing square to mark the first step (see diagrams below).

-The first step on the stringer will be the Step Height minus the thickness of the tread material (so that when you add the treads later, all of the steps will be the same height).
-Assuming 2x12 for the treads, 7 1/4" minus 1 1/2" equals 5 3/4" (the First Step Ht).
-Align the square along the 10 1/2" line with the 90 degree point intersecting the 10 1/2" pencil mark, and draw a line all the way to the opposite edge of the 2x12 (see Stringer Material diagram below).
+The height of the first step on the stringer will be the Step Height minus the thickness of the tread material (so that when you add the treads later, all of the steps will be the same height).
+The first step height will be 5 3/4 inches (Typical Step Height minus Tread Thickness or 7 1/4 inches minus 1 1/2 inches).
+Align the square along the 10 1/2" line with the 90-degree point intersecting the 10 1/2" pencil mark, and draw a line to the opposite edge of the 2x12 (see Stringer Material diagram below).
 Make a pencil mark along this line, 5 3/4" from the 10 1/2" point.
-Draw a line from the 5 3/4" mark, parallel to the 10 1/2" line, until you reach the edge of the stringer. (see the Stringer Pattern in the diagram below) The first step on the stringer is now complete.
+Draw a line from the 5 3/4" mark, parallel to the 10 1/2" line until you reach the edge of the stringer. (see the Stringer Pattern in the diagram below) The first step on the stringer is now complete.

 To create the second step on the stringer, return to the first 7 1/4" mark on the 2x12.
 Align the inside of the framing square where 10 1/2" meets up with the first 7 1/4" mark, and align the other inside edge of the square at 7 1/4".
-This is the second step on this four-step stringer.
 Repeat this process until you have four steps on the stringer.

 How to Cut Stringers

-Now that you have the stringer is laid out, you can make the primary cuts using a circular saw.
-To avoid over-cutting too much into the stringer with the circular saw, the last part of the cut can be made with a jig saw or a hand saw.
-This is an important part of building stairs - cutting too much into the stringer can compromise the stair structure.
+Now that you have the 1st stringer laid out, you can make the primary cuts using a circular saw.
+Do not cut past the layout marks with the circular saw.
+Cut the remaining wood out with a jig saw or a hand saw.
+Cutting past the layout marks on the stringer can compromise the stair structure.
 Building Code requires at least 5" of uncut wood left on the stringer.

-Note: The stringers shown in these diagrams above and below only have three steps, but the concept is the same regardless of how many steps you have.
+The stringers shown in the diagrams above and below only have three steps, but the concept is the same regardless of how many steps you have.

-You should now have all of the information that you need to design and cut stringers for your own stair building project.
+You should now have the information necessary to design and cut stringers for your stair-building project.
 Of course, these are just the basics of building stairs.
-Building stairs with multiple landings and spiral stairs will take a considerable amount of design and planning.
+Building stairs with multiple landings or spiral stairs will require more thought.

 For more information about stair building codes, check out the 2021 International Residential Code for One- and Two-Family Dwellings - Section 311 - MEANS OF EGRESS.